thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 * You can only change logical tables using Scriptability.
 You cannot change the physical version of the table that exists in a database.
 When you change the `column_name`, for example, the name changes in the application, but not in the physical table in the database.

-* You cannot import manually compressed .zip files.
-You can only import .zip files that you exported from ThoughtSpot: either an object and its associated data sources, or multiple objects of the same type that you exported from the object list page.

 * You cannot create Scriptable representations of R- or Python-powered visualizations.

-* You cannot edit the `joins.tml` file from the TML editor.
+* You can only view and modify joins at the table level in the source table TML.
+You cannot view or modify table-level joins from the destination table's TML file.

+* You cannot modify joins at the table level from the Worksheet, View, or Answer TML file.
+You can only change the joins for that specific Worksheet, View, or Answer.
+To modify table-level joins, you must edit the source table's TML file.

 ## Related information